Every default keybinding, grouped by scope.

 Cmd+0 | Reset zoom |

-Settings → Diagnostics → Performance HUD) showing FPS, frame lag, IPC throughput, and live pane count — useful when reporting slowdowns or sizing up the cost of a heavy view.
+A toggleable Performance HUD (Settings → Diagnostics → Performance HUD) shows FPS, frame lag, IPC throughput, and live pane count — useful when reporting slowdowns or sizing up the cost of a heavy view.

 These shortcuts focus an existing pane of that type if one is already open in the active workspace.
 Cmd+T followed by the tool's hotkey letter (see the launcher) opens a fresh one in a new room.